OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.

-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+If we need to use your personal data for an unrelated purpose, we will notify you and obtain your consent to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.